-You'll be glad that you've accomplished a decluttering project and every time you get something from or put an item away into the closet- you'll be SO happy that it is so clean and organized!
+You'll be glad that you've accomplished a decluttering project, and every time you get something from or put an item away into the closet- you'll be SO happy that it is so clean and organized!

 Empty Out One Section At A Time

 I know that some folks swear by the rule that to properly clean a closet, you need to empty the entire thing first, sort through the contents and then put back only the things that you intend to keep.
-The problem with that idea… is that was developed with the paid professional organizer in mind… the kind of person who is going to start the closet, and then not walk away until the darn thing is perfectly done.
+The problem with that idea is that it was developed with the paid professional organizer in mind- the kind of person who is going to start the closet, and then not walk away until the darn thing is perfectly done.

-After You Empty the Section… Sort into Piles Based on Destination
+After You Empty the Section- Sort into Piles Based on Destination

-- Keep (because I love it, use it, need it, want it, AND have room for it)
+- Keep It (because I love it, use it, need it, want it, AND have room for it)

-- Sell it for $– Craigslist and Ebay are great opportunities to make a little money by getting rid of things you no longer need.
+- Sell it for $– Craigslist and eBay are great opportunities to make a little money by getting rid of things you no longer need.